top of page

 I had planned to write about a different topic this month, but I found myself struggling to express clear and actionable information.
 As I took a step back to reflect on my writing process, I thought it might be helpful to share some of the plain language strategies I use when writing this blog.

-Have an Actionable Purpose
+Have an actionable purpose

 When we have a clear understanding of our purpose for writing, it becomes much easier to generate ideas.
 One strategy that helps me have a clear purpose is to identify an action I want people to take as a result of reading this blog.